First-order integer-valued autoregressive processes with Generalized Katz innovations: Bayesian inference

 \subsection{Simulation results}

-We illustrate the effectiveness of the Bayesian procedure in recovering the true value of the parameters and the efficiency of the MCMC procedure through some simulation experiments.
-We test the efficiency of the algorithm in two different settings, which can be commonly found in the data: low persistence and high persistence (see trajectories in Fig. \ref{fig:inartraj}).
-The true values of the parameters are: $\alpha=0.3$, $a=5.3239$,$b=0.0592$, $c=0.6$, $\beta=0.5917$ in the low persistence setting, and $\alpha=0.7$, $a=5.3239$,$b=0.0592$, $c=0.6$, $\beta=0.5917$ in the high persistence setting.
-For each setting we run the Gibbs sampler for 50,000 iterations on each dataset, discard the first 10,000 draws to remove dependence on initial conditions, and finally apply a thinning procedure with a factor of 10, to reduce the dependence between consecutive draws.
+We illustrate the Bayesian procedure's effectiveness in recovering the parameters' true value and the MCMC procedure's efficiency through some simulation experiments.
+We test the algorithm's efficiency in two different settings, commonly found in the data: low persistence and high persistence (see trajectories in Fig. \ref{fig:inartraj}).
+The true values of the parameters are: $\alpha=0.3$, $a=5.3239$, $b=0.0592$, $c=0.6$, $\beta=0.5917$ in the low persistence setting, and $\alpha=0.7$, $a=5.3239$,$b=0.0592$, $c=0.6$, $\beta=0.5917$ in the high persistence setting.
+For each setting, we run the Gibbs sampler for 50,000 iterations on each dataset, discard the first 10,000 draws to remove dependence on initial conditions, and apply a thinning procedure with a factor of 10 to reduce the dependence between consecutive draws.

-For illustrative purposes, we show in Figures \ref{fig:MCMCrawHist} the MCMC posterior approximation for the parameter $\alpha$ (first row), the unconditional mean of the process (second row), and the marginal likelihood (last row), in one of our experiments for the high- and low-persistence settings.
-In each plot the true value (solid black line) and the Bayesian estimates approximated by using 4,000 MCMC samples after thinning and burn-in removal (dashed red line).
-For illustrative purposes, Fig. \ref{fig:MCMCrawHigh}-\ref{fig:mcmcHistHigh} and \ref{fig:MCMCrawLow}-\ref{fig:mcmcHistLow} in Appendix \ref{App:EmpSimul} exhibit 10,000 MCMC posterior draws and the MCMC approximation of the posterior distribution for all the parameters, in the high- and low-persistence settings.
+For illustrative purposes, in Figure \ref{fig:MCMCrawHist} in the Supplementary Material we show the MCMC posterior approximation for the parameter $\alpha$ (first row), the unconditional mean of the process (second row), and the marginal likelihood (last row), in one of our experiments for the high- and low-persistence settings.
+Each plot represents the true value (solid black line) and the Bayesian estimates.
+Posterior estimated are approximated by using 4,000 MCMC samples after thinning and burn-in removal (dashed red line).
+Figures \ref{fig:MCMCrawHigh}-\ref{fig:mcmcHistHigh} and \ref{fig:MCMCrawLow}-\ref{fig:mcmcHistLow} in the Supplementary Material exhibit 10,000 MCMC posterior draws and the MCMC approximation of the posterior distribution for all the parameters, in the high- and low-persistence settings.

-In our experiments the acceptance rate is in the range of 40\%-53\% for both parameter settings.
-Table \ref{Stat} shows, for all the parameters the autocorrelation function (ACF), effective sample size (ESS), inefficiency factor (INEFF) and Geweke's convergence diagnostic (CD) before (BT subscript) and after thinning (AT subscript).
+In our experiments, the acceptance rate is in the range of 40\%-53\% for both parameter settings (see Figure \ref{fig:mcmcDiagLow} in the Supplementary Material).
+Table \ref{Stat} in the Supplementary Material shows, for all the parameters the autocorrelation function (ACF), effective sample size (ESS), inefficiency factor (INEFF) and Geweke's convergence diagnostic (CD) before (BT subscript) and after thinning (AT subscript).
 The numerical standard errors are evaluated using the \textit{nse} package \citep{Geyer92, ArdBlu17, Ardiaetal18}.